Overview

 1. Rejects the transaction.

-2. Records this rejection in your ledger using the same state tracking mechanism we discussed above (i.e. QUEUEDREJECTED).
+2. Records this rejection in your ledger using the same state tracking mechanism (i.e. QUEUEDREJECTED).
+Learn more about transaction lifecycle.

 3. Sends a webhook notification to inform your system of the state change and new ledger record.